dhowe/rita/README.md

 RiTa is implemented in Java and JavaScript, with a common API for both, and is free/libre/open-source via the GPL license.

+### Features

+Smart lexicon search for words matching part-of-speech, syllable, stress and rhyme patterns Fast, heuristic algorithms for inflection, conjugation, stemming, tokenization, and more Letter-to-sound engine for feature analysis of arbitrary words (with or without a lexicon) Integration of the RiScript scripting language, designed for writers Powerful new options for generation via grammars and Markov chains

 ###

 This repo contains the website, documentation, and examples for RiTa.
 For the code, see